opsani/servo-kv/README.md

 ## Query executable

-In the query executable the user is given a serialized YAML object on `stdin` in the following format:
+In the query executable the user is given in `stdin` a serialized YAML list in the following format:
 ```yaml
 - component1.memory
 - component1.cpu